koviubi56/lemming/README.md

 [[lemming.linters]]
-packages = ["example"]  # REQUIRED, same as for formatters command = "{pyexe} -m example {path}"  # REQUIRED, the command to run to lint the code (stuff will be replaced just like in format_command)
+packages = ["example"]  # REQUIRED, same as for formatters command = "{pyexe} -m example {path}"  # REQUIRED, the command to run to lint the code (stuff will be replaced just like in format_command) run_first = true  # OPTIONAL, if true this linter will be ran BEFORE formatters, and linters with this being false.
+Defaults to false.
 ```

 ### 2. Run Lemming